Alex Gaumond: 2017–2020

 On 12 July 2018, it was announced that Gaumond had been cast in Marianne Elliott's highly anticipated new production of George Furth and Stephen Sondheim's Company, which played at the Gielgud Theatre from 26 September 2018.
 The character of Bobby was changed to Bobbie, a female role, and was played by Rosalie Craig.
 As a result of this, the roles of April, Marta and Kathy (who sing "You Could Drive a Person Crazy") would be re-written as Andy, PJ and Theo.
 In a final twist, the casting of Gaumond came with the announcement that the production would now also feature a same-sex couple for the first time, with Jonathan Bailey as cold-footed groom Jamie (originally written as the female character Amy) and Gaumond as his devoted fiancé Paul.
 Sondheim also approved this change and worked on the script with director Marianne Elliott to re-imagine these two characters as a gay couple.
 The production opened to critical acclaim, a Cast Recording of the new version was produced by Warner Music, and the new script was published by Nick Hern Books.
 The production was nominated for 9 Olivier Awards, including Best Musical Revival and Best Director.

 On 22 July 2019 it was announced that Gaumond would be starring as Carl in the first UK Tour of What's in a Name?.
 Alongside Gaumond, the production also starred Joe Thomas, Laura Patch, Summer Strallen and Bo Poraj (who replaced the previously announced James Lance before rehearsals started).
 Adapted and directed by Jeremy Sams, the production toured the UK from September to November 2019.
 Due to popular demand, further touring dates for 2020 were announced on 26 November 2019, with Gaumond reprising his role.
 The second leg of the tour began but was halted in March 2020 because the UK went into lockdown due to the COVID-19 pandemic.

 2023–present day

 After the pandemic and several television appearances, 2023 marked Gaumond's return to the stage, playing Keir Hardie in the world premiere of Sylvia at The Old Vic, from 27 January to 8 April 2023.
 Directed by Kate Prince, the production was initially scheduled to run until 1 April 2023 but was extended due to popular demand.
 Following some previews from 27 January, the production officially opened on 14 February 2023.
+The production was a critical and commercial success and was nominated for three Olivier Awards, including 'Best New Musical'.
+It was also nominated for three Black British Theatre Awards and won two awards, including 'Best Musical Production'.